 A growing number of papers on GPRS design and dimensioning can be found in the literature.
-In [18] an analytical Markov chain model is presented to compute the basic performance measures in the cell.
+In [7] an analytical Markov chain model is presented to compute the basic performance measures in the cell.
 However, the main problem is that a lot of approximations must be made in order to get an analytically tractable model.
-For example, the model in [18] considers only exponentially distributed file sizes and no feedback behavior from TCP.
-For such reasons, performance evaluation of GPRS is often done on the basis of simulations, e.g. [17].
+For example, the model in [7] considers only exponentially distributed file sizes and no feedback behavior from

+TCP.
+For such reasons, performance evaluation of GPRS is often done on the basis of simulations, e.g. [3] and [6].
 The advantage of this approach is that a detailed mapping of the protocol can be done which is capable of illustrating the influences of the parameters on the system performance.
+A further point of interest is the interaction of TCP and the RLC protocol of GPRS.
+In [8] the performance of TCP over GPRS was investigated and it was shown that GPRS and TCP cooperate well.
+This was also stated in [9] where the focus was on the quality of WWW access over EDGE (Enhanced Data Rates for GSM Evolution).
+In [10] the performance of streaming services over EDGE was investigated.
+The work in [11] studies the influence of dedicated data channels on the throughput of web traffic.
+The design of the RLC and MAC layer of EGPRS (Enhanced GPRS) were the subject of [12].

 In this paper, we will therefore examine the effects of Internet traffic on the GPRS quality of service (QoS) by means of simulation.
 With a detailed stochastic source traffic model describing the user behavior, we will derive subjective and objective quality of service measures in terms of WWW downloading time and the transmission bandwidths at TCP and radio link layer.
-Comparing the obtained values with wireline network moderns and ISDN yields a slowdown factor which indicates the subjective degradation that the wireless user sees.
+Comparing the obtained values with wireline network modems and ISDN yields a slowdown factor which indicates the subjective degradation that the wireless user sees.